michaeltmarion/michaelmarion/posts/turning-it-off-and-on.md

 {{{
-    "title"    : "Turning It Off And Back On",
+  "title" : "Turning It Off And On",
   "tags" : [],
-    "category" : "Updates",
+  "category" : "updates",
-    "date"     : "2 February 2016",
+  "date" : "6 February 2016",
-    "snippet"  : ""I'm sitting in a dark tube of humans.""
+  "description" : "I'm sitting in a dark tube of humans."
 }}}

 "I'm sitting in a dark tube of humans."